There are only three ways to own property: in your individual name, in joint names with others, or by contract rights.

 However, with jointly owned real estate, in most states, the property cannot be sold or mortgaged without the consent of all of the owners.
 When one joint owner dies, ownership of the property automatically passes to the surviving joint tenants without the need for probate.

-In general, all that the surviving owners will need to do is produce a death certificate or record one in the appropriate land records in order to confirm their ownership of the property.
+In general, all that the surviving owners will need to do is produce a death certificate or record one in the appropriate land records to confirm their ownership of the property.

 Tenancy by the Entirety